arivera12/OneLine/README.md

 For questions, quote or demo of the service you can contact me via email at anthony.revocodez@gmail.com

 Quotes are based on a tool which reverse engineering your database and estimates based on the tables, fields and table relationship design.

+#Pre Requisites of OneLine Tool
+- LibreTranslate web server on local/remote network (docker is what I use and should be prefered)
+- EF Core Tools (dotnet tool install --global dotnet-ef --version 5.0.15)

 ## Roadmap